nikola43/solana-vrf/docs/architecture.md

 ## System Overview

-Moirae is a verifiable randomness oracle that uses HMAC-SHA256 + Ed25519 signature proofs to deliver on-chain randomness.
+Moirae is a verifiable randomness oracle that uses HMAC-SHA256 + Ed25519 signature proofs to deliver on-chain randomness with automatic callback delivery.

 ```
                          Solana Blockchain